 Just like humans, dogs can develop allergies to a variety of foods.
-In most cases, dog allergies are caused by the proteins in certain meats and/or the naturally occurring proteins found in some plants, such as wheat.
+In many cases, dog allergies are caused by the proteins in certain meats and/or the naturally occurring proteins found in some plants, such as wheat.
 In people, food allergies often manifest in the form of gastrointestinal issues, such as vomiting and diarrhea (think shellfish allergy).
 In dogs, however, allergy symptoms tend to be skin-related, such as persistent itching or recurrent ear infections or skin infections.

 Dogs' Immune Systems & Allergies